isguil02/AttendanceApp/README.md

-# AttendanceAppV2
+# AttendanceApp

 ## Overview
-AttendanceAppV2 is a Java-based application designed to manage and track student attendance in a course.
+AttendanceApp is a Java-based application designed to manage and track student attendance in a course.
 It provides functionality to record attendance statistics such as on-time, late, excused, and unexcused counts for each student.
 The application ensures data validation for student details like seat numbers and names.